varunsh-coder/dassana/content/pkg/build.md

 ```
 sam build --cached --parallel --region $2 --use-container
 ```
 this line is obvious, it builds the sam app.
 Notice the useage of `--use-container`.
-This makes sam uses containers to build functions.
+This makes SAM use containers to build functions.
 If you find yourself building containers a lot locally, you will find that it slows down the build time.
 In local setup, feel free to remove the `--use-container` from the line.
 As soon as you do that, you will realize why we said that Java and Python3 are recommended.

 Next, we have `mvn clean process-resources -DkskipTests` which simply copies the `content` directory to `engine/src/main/resources`.
 This is how the engine gets access to default contnet.